itepastra/QDI-homework-week-3-4/main.typ

 ]

-To measure spin-selective tunneling a Quantum Point Contact can be added, if you measure the current through it you can see whether the qubit contains an electron since the current increases if an electron is present.
+To measure spin-selective tunneling a Quantum Point Contact can be added, if you measure the current through it you can see whether the qubit contains an electron since the current decreases if an electron is present.

 #pagebreak()
 = Single gate operation